pegros/PEG_MISC/help/sfpegMultiValuePillCmp.md

 ![MultiValue Display in pill mode](/media/sfpegMultiValuePillPill.png)

-ℹ️ Pending evolution for the capacity to switch to edit mode.
+ℹ️ Text fields containing `;`separated values are also supported in addition to standard (multi-)picklist fields.

 ## Configuration